Annaly Capital Management Inc. (NLY) EPS is poised to hit 0.88 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Sponsored

-The Real Estate sector firm’s twelve-monthly sales growth has been 5.60% for the last half of the decade.
+It was noted that the giant of the Real Estate sector posted annual sales growth of 5.60% over the last 5 years.
 Meanwhile, its Annual Earning per share during the time was 2.80%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is 318.80%.
 This publicly-traded company’s shares outstanding now amounts to $467.87 million, simultaneously with a float of $466.49 million.
-The organization now has a market capitalization sitting at $10.53 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $21.73, while the 200-day Moving Average is $23.37.
+The organization now has a market capitalization sitting at $11.02 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $22.04, while the 200-day Moving Average is $23.28.

-It is quite necessary to find out the efficiency of the corporate organization, which has 171 number of employees on its payroll.
-For the Profitability, stocks gross margin was +96.72, operating margin was +390.22 and Pretax Margin of +319.89.

 Annaly Capital Management Inc. (NLY) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the REIT – Mortgage industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the REIT – Mortgage Industry.
 Annaly Capital Management Inc.’s current insider ownership accounts for 0.10%, in contrast to 55.40% institutional ownership.
 According to the most recent insider trade that took place on Jun 17, this organization’s CEO and President bought 200,000 shares at the rate of 5.56, making the entire transaction reach 1,112,000 in total value, affecting insider ownership by 1,669,013.

 Annaly Capital Management Inc. (NLY) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 9/29/2022, the company posted $1.06 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.99) by $0.07.
-This company achieved a net margin of +318.42 while generating a return on equity of 17.59.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.89 per share during the current fiscal year.
+In the latest quarterly report released, which was put into the public domain on 9/29/2022, the organization reported $1.06 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at $0.99) by $0.07.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.85 per share during the current fiscal year.

 Annaly Capital Management Inc.’s EPS increase for this current 12-month fiscal period is 318.80% and is forecasted to reach 3.49 in the upcoming year.
 Considering the longer run, market analysts have predicted that Company’s EPS will decrease by -4.98% through the next 5 years, which can be compared against the 2.80% growth it accomplished over the previous five years trading on the market.